rawlph/hexagrid/docs/CodeArchitecture.md

 - **Export**: Classes and functions are exported using the `export` keyword
 - **Import**: Dependencies are imported using the `import` statement
-- **Global Access**: Some core systems are made globally available through the window object in index.js
+- **Singleton Access**: Core systems are implemented as singletons and exported directly

 Example of proper module usage: